NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 In the Fauna dashboard, add a new key.

 This is found under the security tab.
+Here, we want to create a key with a role of "Server".
-A Server-key is what we want here, it will allow us to manipulate the database we just created, but not other ones.
+This key will allow us to manipulate the database we just created, but not other ones.

 ![new key](new-key.png)

-Save this key somewhere safe, it will only be shown once!
+Save this key somewhere safe as it will only be shown once!

 You could absolutely provide this key as a literal string whenever it is required.